patrick-kidger/torchcde/DIFFERENCES.md

 - The system `func` (the argument to `cdeint`) now also accepts time `t` as an argument when called.
 (Rather than just the state `z`.)

+- `natural_cubic_spline_coeffs` has been renamed `natural_cubic_coeffs`. (`natural_cubic_spline_coeffs` exists as well but is deprecated and exists only for backward compatibility.)

-- The arguments for `natural_cubic_spline_coeffs` and `NaturalCubicSpline` have been reordered.
+- The arguments for `natural_cubic_coeffs` and `NaturalCubicSpline` have been reordered.
 (For the sake of the next change.)

-- The time argument `t` for `natural_cubic_spline_coeffs` or `NaturalCubicSpline` is now optional.
+- The time argument `t` for `natural_cubic_coeffs` or `NaturalCubicSpline` is now optional.
 (By default an equally spaced parameterisation is now used.)
 Note that if using `NaturalCubicSpline` as an input to a CDE then this change shouldn't change things, because of the "reparameterisation invariance" property of CDEs, i.e. that it's just the output values that matter, not the parameterisation.
-See the example [irregular_data.py](./example/irregular_data.py).
+See the Further Documentation section of the readme, and the example [irregular_data.py](./example/irregular_data.py).

 ## Other changes